Skip to content

 First, log into the qos agent's host.
 Then, carefully follow the steps below.

-Download and Edit
+Download and configure

 First, download the lti_qos-agent.yml file using the following command: